 About Our Audiobook

-Chapters 1 through 40 are currently available (of total), and they consist of hours of pleasurable listening (192kbits/s MP3).
+Chapters 1 through 90 are currently available (of total), and they consist of many hours of pleasurable listening (192kbits/s MP3).
 As other parts become available we'll email donors with download links.
-Our ETA to complete the audiobook is August 2013.
-We anticipate the final product will be over 14 hours, with an average chapter time of around 15 minutes.
+We anticipate the final product will be around 20 hours, with an average chapter time of around 20 minutes.

 We have many ideas we'd love to explore.
-We recently launched an audiobook-like podcast and the response had been good.
-We have another podcast in the works that is made up of some of the loose interesting bits we couldn't quite fit into our articles.
+We recently launched an audiobook-like podcast and the response has been positive.
+It also includes some of the loose interesting bits we couldn't quite fit into our articles.
 We're working on some science-and-history posters that may intrigue you.
 We'd love to explore making mini-documentaries based on our material.

 If you donate you can bring this glistening future even closer to the present.